Saving money is all well and good in theory.

 Before you run off to the cool-expensive-stuff store, hold on a second.

-Your very first monetary goals should be to get debt-free and build an emergency fund.
+Your first monetary goals should be to get debt-free and build an emergency fund.

 Many experts suggest making sure you have an emergency fund in place before aggressively going after your debt.